-The Catahoula Pitbull mix is not for the first time, or timid, dog owner.
-He needs to be placed into a family that understands dogs and willing to establish a pack mentality in the family, for if this is not established this pup will not do well.
-Not only will he challenge you as pack leader, but it can lead to behavioral issues.
+The Pitahoula is not for the first time, or timid, dog owner.
+He needs to be placed into a family that understands dogs and willing to establish a pack mentality in the family.
+If this is not established this pup will not do well.
+Not only will he challenge you as a pack leader, but it can lead to behavioral issues.

 Size & Appearance

-His intense energy and boisterous nature when playing outside of the home means that he can be quite forceful and strong, so his master needs to be prepared for this.
-Whilst he is calm and gentle with children inside of the home, small children should be supervised at all times simply because of his size.
+His intense energy and boisterous nature when playing outside of the home means that he can be quite forceful and strong.
+His owners need to be prepared for this.
+While he is calm and gentle with children inside of the home, small children should be supervised at all times simply because of his size.

 Coat & Colors